-Interesting Things to Do in Tokyo: Lawson Convenience Stores
+What Next in One Week in Tokyo: Lawson Convenience Stores

 There are hundreds of Lawson convenience stores in Tokyo and, believe it or not, the food sold there isn’t horrendous (like, say, in the US…) Rice takes the spotlight: rice shapes, in ball or triangle form, are stuffed in different ways and covered with a sheet of nori.
 In order to keep the seaweed leaf crisp, it is individually wrapped.
 You have to unpack the package yourself and repack your rice in the nori!
 Bentos (lunch boxes with many interesting bites) are also on sale and freshly prepared.

-Interesting Things to Do in Tokyo: Shibuya Pedestrian Crossing
+Shibuya Pedestrian Crossing

 Opposite Shibuya subway station is the world’s busiest pedestrian crossing.
 Millions of pedestrians pass this intersection every day.
 You can, of course, cross with all other pedestrians, but a Starbucks branch is located on one side of the intersection, and its 2nd floor lounge is a great place from which to take in the action.